 - Relax and have a picnic lunch on the lawn next to the lookout.

 Note: If you plan to drive or hike down to the valley floor, check with the information officer inside the booth located at the beginning of the steep road.
 Because it’s so narrow and steep (25% grade), this road is notoriously difficult to navigate down and up, whether in a vehicle or on foot.
-Also, swollen streams and flash flood on the valley floor could happen at any time due to the frequent rainstorms in this area.
+Also, swollen streams and flash floods on the valley floor could happen at any time due to the frequent rainstorms in this area.
 Exercise extreme caution.

 Alternatively, you may book a small, private tour (including one on a mule-drawn wagon), led by a local guide to see the beauty of Waipi’o Valley up close and personal, and learn more about the traditional taro farming practice.

-Whatever you do in the valley, please show your utmost respect for the land and the people because not only the valley is a sacred place, but also home (privately-owned lands) to the remaining Native Hawaiian residents.
+Whatever you do in the valley, please show your utmost respect for the land and the people because not only the valley is a sacred place, but it is also home (privately-owned lands) to the remaining Native Hawaiian residents.

 Kalopa State Recreation Area – Located on the mauka (toward the mountain) side of Honokaa town, this 100-acre state park offers hiking and horseback riding trails through an enchanted rainforest home to some rare plants and birds.
 A must for all nature lovers, bird watchers, and photographers!

 Tex Drive-In – A favorite restaurant and bakery located on the highway, near Honokaa town, serving local Hawaiian food and the world-famous malasadas!
 You can watch the bakers making these irresistible pastries through a large glass window.
-Pick up a box of malasadas, bring to the lookout and make new friends!
+Pick up a box of malasadas, bring them to the lookout, and make new friends!